Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **Description**: The property used as discriminator has a value {0} but it's not found in swagger spec.

-**How to fix the violation**: Add the model that has the discriminator value.
+**How to fix the violation**: Add the model that has the discriminator value or fix the discriminator value.
 The discriminator value could be specified by model name in definitions or by "x-ms-discriminator-value".

 ### <a name="DISCRIMINATOR_NOT_REQUIRED" />DISCRIMINATOR_NOT_REQUIRED